-- 2. A. General: Prepare a certified written report; tabulate and divide the report into separate sections for tested systems and balanced systems.

-1. - 2.
-Include a certification sheet at the front of the report's binder, signed and sealed by the certified testing and balancing engineer. - Include a list of instruments used for procedures, along with proof of calibration. - B. Final Report Contents: In addition to certified field-report data, include the following: - Pump curves.

-Fan curves.

-Manufacturers' test data.

-Field test reports prepared by system and equipment installers.

-Other information relative to equipment performance; do not include Shop Drawings and product data.

-C. General Report Data: In addition to form titles and entries, include the following data:

-Title page.

-Name and address of the TAB contractor.

-Project name.

-Project location.

-Architect's name and address.

-Engineer's name and address.

-Contractor's name and address.

-Report date.

-Signature of TAB supervisor who certifies the report.

-- Table of Contents with the total number of pages defined for each section of the report.
-Number each page in the report. - Summary of contents including the following: 6.
-7. - a.
-Indicated versus final performance. - Notable characteristics of systems. b. - Description of system operation sequence if it varies from the Contract Documents.
-10. C. - Nomenclature sheets for each item of equipment.
-11.

-Data for terminal units, including manufacturer's name, type, size, and fittings.

-Notes to explain why certain final data in the body of reports vary from indicated values.
+- General: Prepare a certified written report; tabulate and divide the report into separate sections for tested systems and balanced systems. - Include a certification sheet at the front of the report's binder, signed and sealed by the certified testing and balancing engineer. - Include a list of instruments used for procedures, along with proof of calibration. - B. Final Report Contents: In addition to certified field-report data, include the following: - Pump curve - Manufacturers' test data. - 3.
+Field test reports prepared by system and equipment installers. - 4.
+Other information relative to equipment performance; do not include Shop Drawings and product data. - C. General Report Data: In addition to form titles and entries, include the following data: - 1.
+Title page. - 2.
+Name and address of the TAB contractor. - 3.
+Project name. - 4.
+Project location. - 5.
+Architect's name and address. - Engineer's name and address. - 7.
+Contractor's name and address. - 8.
+Report date. - 9.
+Signature of TAB supervisor who certifies the report. - Table of Contents with the total number of pages defined for each section of the report.
+Number each page in the report. - 11.
+Summary of contents including the following: - a.
+Indicated versus final performance. - b.
+Notable characteristics of systems. - Description of system operation sequence if it varies from the Contract Documents. - 12.
+Nomenclature sheets for each item of equipment. - 13.
+Data for terminal units, including manufacturer's name, type, size, and fittings. - 14.
+Notes to explain why certain final data in the body of reports vary from indicated values. - D. System Diagrams: Include schematic layouts of air and hydronic distribution systems.
+Present each system with single-line diagram and include the following: - 1.
+Quantities of outdoor, supply, return, and exhaust airflows. - 2.
+Water flow rates. - Duct, outlet, and inlet sizes. - 4.
+Pipe and valve sizes and locations.

-Test conditions for fans and pump performance forms including the following:

-- 12. - a.
-Settings for outdoor-, return-, and exhaust-air dampers. - Conditions of filters. b. - 15. - c.
-Cooling coil, wet- and dry-bulb conditions. - Face and bypass damper settings at coils. d. - Fan drive settings including settings and percentage of maximum pitch diameter. e. - Inlet vane settings for variable-air-volume systems. f. - Settings for supply-air, static-pressure controller. g. - Other system operating conditions that affect performance. - System Diagrams: Include schematic layouts of air and hydronic distribution systems.
-Present each system with single-line diagram and include the following: - Quantities of outdoor, supply, return, and exhaust airflows. - Water and steam flow rates. - Duct. outlet. and inlet sizes. - 4.
-5. Pipe and valve sizes and locations. - Terminal units. - Balancing stations.

-Position of balancing devices.